Diode-exe/WeatherPeg/README.md

 ### Note

 weather-qt.py is failed port of WeatherPeg to PyQT.
-If anyone can help with that, I'd appreciate it.

 ### Hotkeys